dirkjanm/BloodHound.py/README.md

 - *LocalAdmin* - Performs local admin collection
 - *RDP* - Performs Remote Desktop Users collection
 - *DCOM* - Performs Distributed COM Users collection
+- *DCOnly* - Runs all collection methods that can be queried from the DC only, no connection to member hosts/servers needed.
+This is equal to Group,Acl,Trusts,ObjectProps
 - *Session* - Performs session collection
 - *Acl* - Performs ACL collection
 - *Trusts* - Performs domain trust enumeration